 Pomegranate trees need plenty of heat to grow and ripen fruit.
 Most pomegranates grown in the United States come from California and are in season from the end of September through November.
-Luckily, they store well and are often available through December.
-(See how to Grow Your Own Pomegranates.)
+Luckily, they store well and are often available through December and even into January some years.

 Pomegranates do not ripen after they're picked, and yet bruise relatively easily when ripe.
 This means a lot of commercial pomegranates are picked a bit under-ripe.
 You are much more likely to find truly ripe, fresh pomegranates at farmers markets, co-ops that get deliveries directly from farmers, and farm stands.